-The Company's SPD segment focuses on sales to businesses and participates in three product areas: Specialty Chemicals, Animal Nutrition and Specialty Cleaners, and accounted for approximately 9% of the Company's consolidated net sales in 2014.
+The Company's SPD segment focuses on sales to businesses and participates in three product areas: Animal Nutrition, Specialty Chemicals and Specialty Cleaners, and accounted for approximately 9% of the Company's consolidated net sales in 2015.
 The following table sets forth the principal products of the Company's SPD segment.

-Type of Product Key Brand Names Specialty Chemicals ARM & HAMMER Performance Grade Sodium Bicarbonate ARMAND PRODUCTS COMPANY Potassium Carbonate and Potassium Bicarbonate (1) Enprove Ground Trona (2) Enprove Sodium Bicarbonate (2) Animal Nutrition ARM & HAMMER Feed Grade Sodium Bicarbonate BIO-CHLOR and FERMENTEN Rumen Fermentation Enhancers DCAD PLUS Feed Grade Potassium Carbonate (3) MEGALAC Rumen Bypass Fat (4) MEGALAC -R Omega 3 & Omega 6 Essential Fatty Acids (4) MEGAMINE-L, Rumen Bypass Lysine SQ-810 Natural Sodium Sesquicarbonate CELMANAX Refined Functional Carbohydrate (6) Specialty Cleaners ARMAKLEEN Commercial & Professional Aqueous Cleaners (5) ARMEX Blast Media (5) Commercial & Professional Cleaners and Deodorizers
+Type of Product Key Brand Names

+Animal Nutrition ARM & HAMMER Feed Grade Sodium Bicarbonate

+BIO-CHLOR and FERMENTEN Rumen Fermentation Enhancers

+DCAD PLUS Feed Grade Potassium Carbonate (1)

+MEGALAC Rumen Bypass Fat (2)

+ESSENTIOM Omega 3 & Omega 6 Essential Fatty Acids

+MEGAMINE-L, Rumen Bypass Lysine

+SQ-810 Natural Sodium Sesquicarbonate

+CELMANAX Refined Functional Carbohydrate (3)

+Specialty Chemicals ARM & HAMMER Performance Grade Sodium Bicarbonate

+ARMAND PRODUCTS COMPANY Potassium Carbonate and Potassium Bicarbonate (4)

+Enprove Ground Trona (5)

+Enprove Sodium Bicarbonate (5)

+Specialty Cleaners ARMAKLEEN Commercial & Professional Aqueous Cleaners (6)

+1 2 ARMEX Blast Media (6)

+Commercial & Professional Cleaners and Deodorizers

-- (1) Manufactured and marketed by Armand Products Company ("Armand"), a joint venture in which the Company holds a 50% interest. - (2) Distributed and marketed by Natronx, a joint venture in which the Company holds a one-third ownership interest.
-Enprove is a registered trademark of FMC Corporation ("FMC") that has been assigned to Natronx with the right of reversion to FMC upon a Natronx dissolution. - (3) Manufactured for the Company by Armand. - (4) MEGALAC is a registered trademark of Volac International Limited. - (5) Distributed in North America by The ArmaKleen Company ("ArmaKleen"), a joint venture in which the Company holds a 50% ownership interest. - (6) Acquired as part of the VI-COR acquisition in January 2015.
+- (1) Manufactured for the Company by Armand. - (2) MEGALAC is a registered trademark of Volac International Limited. - (3) Acquired as part of the VI-COR acquisition in January 2015. - (4) Manufactured and marketed by Armand Products Company ("Armand"), a joint venture in which the Company holds a 50% interest. - (5) Distributed and marketed by Natronx Technologies, LLC ("Natronx"), a joint venture in which the Company holds a one-third ownership interest.
+Enprove is a registered trademark of Tronox Alkali Wyoming Corporation, a subsidiary of Tronox USA Holdings, Inc. ("Tronox"), successor in interest to, FMC Corporation ("FMC"), that has been assigned to Natronx with the right of reversion to Tronox Alkali Wyoming Corporation upon a Natronx dissolution. - (6) Distributed in North America by The ArmaKleen Company ("ArmaKleen"), a joint venture in which the Company holds a 50% ownership interest.